 ReConnect Hungary provides a total Hungarian experience, balancing exposure to history, culture and current-day trends, and innovations all in the context of a fun, informative and inspiring visit to Hungary.

 Your ReConnect Hungary journey will start at home.
 Once you have been selected to participate in the program, you will be asked to complete an Online Orientation Course.
 During the course, you'll get a multi-media introduction to Hungarian accomplishments, history, culture and language.
-There will be required reading material consisting of a recommended travel book, language primer (list of 100 basic words and phrases), fictional works and a biography of famous Hungarians.
-Throughout your orientation, you will be asked to submit short, written commentaries on the material presented and interface with your fellow participants.
+There will be required reading material consisting of a recommended travel book, language primer (list of 100 basic words and phrases), fictional works, and a biography of a famous Hungarian.
+Throughout your orientation, you will be asked to submit short written commentaries on the material presented and interface with your fellow participants.

 Your program coordinator will meet you at Liszt Ferenc Budapest International Airport and accompany you throughout the two-week journey in Hungary.
 This young expert, versed in all things Hungarian and based in Hungary, will give you the buzz on the latest trends, places and people.